 SPA & RELAXATION

-The town has several places to visit, some of which are the Spa’s; Balneario Broquetas, Balneario Victoria and Balneario Vila de Caldes.
+The Spa’s; Balneari Broquetas, Balneari Victòria and Balneari Vila de Caldes.
 All of them offer many services, products and experiences.

-However, I only visited the Balneario Victòria and it was really cool.
-They have this old-fashioned underground SPA with different zones and a nice warm swimming pool.
+However, I have only visited the Balneari Victòria and it was really cool.
+They have an old-fashioned underground SPA with different areas and a nice warm swimming pool.
 They offer many package deals for different occasions; I got the basic package which included a relaxing massage – very much needed!
-Be aware that the SPA is primarily a place that elderly people go to because of the water treatments so, do expect loads of old people chilling in the area.

 HOT WATER SITES

-It isn’t called an Off-The-Beaten path place if there isn’t any spots out there to visit, right?
-Well, not only you can chill at the SPA but you can also visit the Old Town’s interesting sites.
+It isn’t called an off-the-beaten path place if there isn’t any spots out there to visit, right?
+Well, not only you can chill at the SPA but you can also visit the Old Town’s interesting spots.
 The most famous attraction in Caldes de Montbui is the Lion Fountain.
-Water comes out of it at 74 degrees!!!
-Don’t be afraid to touch the water, I promise you won’t get burn.
-In the past, inhabitants used to use the fountain’s hot water to cook or clean their ingredients.
+The natural water comes out at 74 degrees!!!
+Traditionally, inhabitants used the fountain’s hot water to cook or clean their ingredients.

 You’ll probably realize once you’re there but Caldes de Montui isn’t big at all.
-If you walk around the city you can visit the Safareig which is another natural swimming pool.
-However, this one is used for washing only.
-The most surprising fact is that the eldest keep washing their clothes there!
+If you walk a few meters from the fountain you’ll come across the Safareig, which is a natural swimming pool that was used to wash clothes.
+Not just then, but now too as people keep washing their clothes here.

 Finally, I found out that there was an outdoor hot water swimming pool so I had to give it a try.
 There’s a 3€ fee entrance to get in and you must wear those ugly swimming caps, but it was worth it.
-You can overlook onto numerous fields, mountains and nature in general.
+You can overlook onto numerous fields, mountains and nature.
 The water is warm so you can even visit during winter.
-There’s also a small terrace to chill out or even sunbathe in summer.
+There’s also a small terrace to chill out on or even sunbathe in summer.

-There are also many sites within the town that are mostly Roman remains.
-Check out the Prison Tower, the Roman Bridge, the Roman swimming pool or the Remei Hermitage .
+There are also a handful of Roman remains such as the Prison Tower, the Roman Bridge, the Roman swimming pool or the Remei Hermitage.
 There’s also a medieval Wall and the “Delger” House Museum.
 However, if you need some more information on the town just stop by the Touristic Information Point at the local Museum Thermalia.

-The Museum hosts a full exhibition of well-known artists like Picasso or Manolo Hugué as well as an exhibition regarding Thermal history in the town.
+The Museum hosts a full exhibition of well-known artists like Picasso or Manolo Hugué as well as an exhibition on Thermal history in the town.

 I did visit most of the places mentioned above but I also had time to try very nice food.
-I specifically remember Na Madrona Restaurant.
+I had lunch at Na Madrona Restaurant.
 A small hidden Italian restaurant in a narrow street that definitely didn’t disappoint.
 The place looks like a proper old-fashioned Italian restaurant, I actually felt as if I was in the middle of Rome.
-I totally recommend the grilled prawns and hummus starter, they were absolutely delicious.
+I totally recommend the grilled prawns and the hummus starter, they were absolutely delicious.

-There are several bars with terraces to have a cold shandy after a long walk in the mountain.
-Canaletas Square must be famous in Caldes because it was always crowded with people drinking and eating tapas.
+There are several bars with terraces to have a cold shandy after a long walk through the city.
+Canaletas Square must be the meeting point for many in Caldes because it was always crowded with people drinking and eating tapas.

-Finally, I also popped into a place called FIKA, the only and nicest place for brunches in Caldes de Montbui.
-It has everything you could think of for breakfast, lunch or dinner.
-The avocado and egg toast is my favorite.
+Finally, I also popped into a place called FIKA, the only and nicest place for brunch in Caldes de Montbui.
+It has everything you could think of for breakfast, lunch and dinner.
+The avocado and egg toast was my favorite.
 They only serve vegetarian and vegan food so be prepared to have a healthy meal.